Ask Matt AI

 Rubber Flooring Rolls vs. Rubber Floor Tiles: Which is Best?

 Rubber flooring has become a popular solution for anything from gyms and weight rooms to playgrounds to schools, hospitals and museums.
 Much like other specialty flooring options, rubber flooring comes in several forms.
-Two of the are interlocking tiles and rubber flooring rolls.
+Two of the most popular kinds of rubber flooring are interlocking tiles and rubber flooring rolls.
 Both provide excellent insulation properties against cold, heat, noise and hardness.
 They are also often fire retardant.

 Rubber Flooring Rolls